Azizah-Giwa/TikTok-Project/README.md

 Here, I will assign target variable.

-In this case, the target variable is "claim_status".
+In this case, the target variable is `claim_status`.

 - 0 represents an opinion
 - 1 represents a claim